 Because of the potential psychological and emotional issues of traditional surrogacy, few psychologists or reproductive endocrinologists are in favor of assisting with traditional surrogacy.
 Today, a surrogate is almost always a gestational carrier.
 She is providing a healthy uterus (but not her own genetics) to help intended parents have a baby when the element that they are missing in the baby-making equation is a viable uterus.

 I created Donor Concierge six year ago after having worked in both egg donor and surrogacy programs for 10 years.
 I am a Harvard-trained counselor with a passion to help intended parents find what they need to form their own families.
 To that end, I have developed relationships with over 30 surrogacy programs across the country.
 When I work with a client in need of a surrogate, I search each surrogacy program to find an available surrogate.

-In most cases I can find between 3 and 5 viable surrogate candidates for my clients who have:
+In most cases we can find viable surrogate candidates who have:

 - A supportive family

 Most intended parents are able to find a surrogate in 8 weeks from the time they contact Donor Concierge.
 All of the agencies we work with are well established and have excellent reputations.
 We work independently and, therefore, have no vested interest with regard to which agency you choose to work with.
 During the selection process, we help our intended parents by educating them on the steps, terminology, and costs involved in surrogacy as well as make referrals to all of the professionals they will need to be able to move forward with building their family.

 There are a lot of issues to sort through when planning a family when you require a surrogate to make things work.
 We make the process much easier.